Bwaris94/justblogit/posts/german-angst-or-conservative-innovation.md

 > :Title shadow=0 0 8px black, color=white
 >
-> A tale of cybersecurity concerns<p style="font-size:30px; margin-bottom: 20px;">A critical look at the local innovation culture in Germany and adoption of cloud technologies</p>
+> A tale of cybersecurity concerns:<p style="font-size:30px; margin-bottom: 20px;"> A critical look at the local innovation culture in Germany and adoption of cloud technologies</p>

 <br>
 <br>